 Before that, she served as an instructor, director of admissions, corporate director of admissions and marketing, and vice president of admissions for Medtech College, where she grew the college to 12 campuses during her tenure.
 Hinshaw also served as the high school marketing specialist and assistant director for high school marketing for Harrison College, and as an adjunct faculty member at Axia College, a division of the University of Phoenix.

-She received her M.B.A. in marketing from Butler University and a bachelor’s in journalism and public relations from Indiana University.
+She received her Ed.D. in interdisciplinary leadership from Creighton University where she studied the long-term influences of toxic leadership.
+Hinshaw also has an MBA in marketing from Butler University and a bachelor’s in journalism and public relations from Indiana University.
 Hinshaw attended Harvard Graduate School of Education’s 2017 Women in Education Leadership conference, a program designed to help senior-level administrators shore up their leadership skills to advance education initiatives.
-Building on that interactive program, Hinshaw is pursuing a doctorate in interdisciplinary leadership at Creighton University.